-A 1999 merger with Reike, Carroll, Muller (RCM) of Minnetonka, Minnesota, added key office locations and instrumental personnel, including current CEO, Sam Claassen.
+A 1999 merger with Reike, Carroll, Muller (RCM) of Minnetonka, Minnesota, added key office locations and instrumental personnel, including former CEO, Sam Claassen.
 The merger also brought a solidified base of services and a longstanding list of clients.

 Our Company continued to expand in the early 2000s as we ventured west to Colorado, Wyoming and Montana, the result of a merger with four different companies.

 By 2006, long-time Civil Engineer Mike Kraemer became CEO.
 He had been with our Company since 1974.
 His expertise would help SEH in some key ventures, including echoing founder, P.R.
 Banister with beliefs of putting the client first, and relationships built on trust.

 Sam Claassen, an RCM veteran and long-time wastewater engineer, was appointed CEO by the SEH Board of Directors in 2010.
 He successfully navigated SEH through the tough economic times experienced across the U.S., while still investing in learning and development.
 His belief in investing in our people mirrored client sentiment that our people are our greatest asset.